sirselim/illumina450k_filtering/README.md

 ## Additional non-specific probes
 Chen *et al.,* identified a series of non-specific probes across the 450k design.

-Reference: Chen Y, Lemire M, Choufani S, Butcher DT, Grafodatskaya D, Zanke BW, Gallinger S, Hudson TJ, Weksberg R: *Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray.* **Epigenetics** 2013, 8:203–9.
+>Chen Y, Lemire M, Choufani S, Butcher DT, Grafodatskaya D, Zanke BW, Gallinger S, Hudson TJ, Weksberg R: *Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray.* **Epigenetics** 2013, 8:203–9.

   - there are a total of 29,233 probes
   - these are available in `48639-non-specific-probes-Illumina450k.csv`